Soostone/hadron/README.md

   each mapped to a common, monoidal type which then get `mconcat`ed during reduce by join key.
 We support both required (a-la inner) and optional (a-la outer) joins.

+## Shortcomings and Issues

+Hadoop seems to be terrible at constantly changing little details, program flags and behavior across major releases.
+While we try to make this package as sound as possible, you may be forced to do some debugging due to a difference in the way Hadoop works on the version you are running.

+This library has been most commonly tested on Amazon's EMR offering and Cloudera's local demo VM.

 ## Modules